 - A word of warning it is icy cold, which on a hot day is refreshing but even then it’s a bit of a shock to the system.

 - You will be given life jackets on on your tour to use; make sure you do the swimming hole is very deep.

 - It is an all day trip that you can book here with get your guide (due to the recent pandemic they also have flexible cancellation policy).

 As part of this day trip to the waterfalls, we went to visit a spice plantation.
 The plantation also had a couple of elephants that lived there which we washed.
 We also sat on one and rode it.
 It wasn’t far and was a matter of 2-3 minutes down the length of the plantation.

 It looked like it was taken care of as did the one other elephant we washed (this was a stark contrast to the elephants I had seen a few years prior in Thailand.
 Where there were a big group of them that weren’t well taken care of).
 These were rescued and had been cared for following poachers attacks.

 The plantation was really interesting, you could take a tour, try some different tea’s and learn about the spice production in the area (on the link from get your guide above to the dudhgasar falls they now combine plantations with the waterfall tours, we did ours separately).

-I should add even knowing they were rescued I am now hesitant to go to any elephant sanctuary or riding centre as you just don't know which is genuine.
+I should add even knowing they were rescued I am now hesitant to go to any elephant sanctuary because you just don’t know which is genuine.
 Whilst I try not to take things at face value and research places I travel and how I travel, I continue to question my decision to sit on this elephant.
 Following news over the past 2-3 years, it has been highlighted that many of these Elephants are bred for this or taken for this (rather than being rescued).

 I’d rather be honest about my mistakes so others avoid or remember to research as much as possible now the awareness of animal abuse in Asian countries is a lot better.